unicode-org/icu4x/docs/tutorials/data_management_interactive.md

 cargo add icu --features serde
 ```

-Now, update the instatiation of the datetime formatter to load data from the blob if the
+Now, update the instantiation of the datetime formatter to load data from the blob if the
 locale is Chakma:

 ```rust